-Although the law requires the buyer to withhold, the buyer can request the Real Estate Escrow Person (REEP), to do the withholding.
-We use the term REEP throughout this publication to refer either to the REEP or the buyer, whoever is taking responsibility for withholding.
+Although the law requires the buyer/transferee to withhold, the buyer/transferee can request the Real Estate Escrow Person (REEP) to do the withholding.
+A REEP is any person involved in closing the real estate transaction which includes any attorney, escrow company, or title company, or any other person who receives and disburses payment and remits withholding to the FTB for the sale of real property.